Before my Hashimoto’s diagnosis, I had always been very polite, and described myself as a “diplomat.”

-P.S.
-You can also download a free Thyroid Diet Guide, 10 thyroid-friendly recipes, and the Nutrient Depletions and Digestion chapter of my first book for free, by signing up for our newsletter.
-You will also receive occasional updates about new research, resources, giveaways, and helpful information.
+Want to stay in touch?
+Follow us on Facebook, Instagram, Pinterest, and TikTok!
+And sign up for my weekly newsletter to get a free Thyroid Diet Guide, 10 thyroid-friendly recipes, and the Nutrient Depletions and Digestion chapter of my first book!
+You’ll also get occasional email updates about new research, resources, giveaways, and helpful information.

 Note: Originally published in August 2016, this article has been revised and updated for accuracy and thoroughness.